UBCSailbot/docs/docs/current/sailbot_workspace/how_to.md

             1. Ensure that:
                 1. You are not running Sailbot Workspace in a [GitHub Codespace](./setup.md#setup-sailbot-workspace-in-a-github-codespace){target=_blank}
                 2. MongoDB is running
-            2. Open the site by hovering over its local address and clicking "Open in Browser":
+            2. Open the site by hovering over its local address and clicking "Open in Browser"
-               Grafana is running on port 3000
+                - The local address of Grafana is the line with a port of 3000
             3. Login using the default username and password: `admin` and `admin`, respectively
             4. Once logged-in, click the cog icon :material-cog: in the bottom left to go to the data sources configuration page